 - Intermediate tables of the n:m relationships

-The following are the Annex II/III specific geodatabase implementation guidelines.
-These are Annex II/III specific and take precedence over Annex I rules:
+The following are the Annex II- and Annex III-specific geodatabase implementation guidelines.
+These are Annex II and Annex III specific and take precedence over Annex I rules:

-- Feature classes belong to a particular data theme are organized inside a feature dataset for that data theme.
-This supports better navigation and expansion when many additional data themes for Annex II/III are implemented.
+- Feature classes belonging to a particular data theme are organized in a feature dataset for that data theme.
+This supports better navigation and expansion when many additional data themes for Annex II and Annex III are implemented.

-Annex II/III Geology and Land Cover feature class and table don't use the IFCID as the unique identifier as in Annex I. Instead, each tables has its own unique identifier and:
+The Annex II and Annex III Geology and Land Cover feature classes and tables don't use the IFCID as the unique identifier as in Annex I. Instead, each table has its own unique identifier and the following are true:

-- In the Geology data theme, featureID is used by multiple tables, and has to be unique not just within the table but also in the data theme.
+- In the Geology data theme, featureID is used by multiple tables and must be unique within the table and in the data theme.

-- In the Geology data theme, mappedFeatureID and boreholeID together is used by multiple feature classes, and has to be unique not just within the feature class but also unique in the geology data theme.
+- In the Geology data theme, mappedFeatureID and boreholeID together are used by multiple feature classes and must be unique within the feature class and in the geology data theme.

-- In Annex II/III, geodatabase relationship class is used to model the relationship between feature classes and tables to leverage geodatabase relationships.
-In most case, the same identifier name is used for primary key and foreign key references.
+- In Annex II and Annex III, the geodatabase relationship class is used to model the relationship between feature classes and tables to leverage geodatabase relationships.
+In most cases, the same identifier name is used for primary key and foreign key references.

-- _void fields are populated through the use of the geodatabase domain VoidReasonValue in Annex II/III.
+- _void fields are populated using the geodatabase domain VoidReasonValue in Annex II and Annex III.

-- _code—Contains the code used for the codelist
+- _code—Contains the code for the code list

-- _label—Contains the label used for the codelist value
+- _label—Contains the label for the code list value

 - Some of the attribute data with unbounded multiplicity defined in INSPIRE spatial objects has been flattened in the geodatabase structure to make data population, performance, and presentation easier.

-- Documentation for each Annex II/III data themes include a data model diagram and a data dictionary document that is available in the INSPIRE installation folder under the GDB Templates folder.
+- Documentation for each Annex II and Annex III data theme includes a data model diagram and a data dictionary document that's available in the INSPIRE installation folder under the enterprise geodatabase templates folder.